-Plastic certified with the OK compost Industrial needs to go an industrial site that maintains that temperature.
 The infrastructure for processing this plastic is simply very limited available Europe let alone in the rest of the world.
-Therefor in Catalonia, Spain, the plastic is removed from the compost (fruits, vegetables).
+Therefor in Catalonia, Spain, the biodegrade plastic is removed from the compost (plants, fruits, and vegetables).

 The OK compost Industrial standard sets limits for volatile matter, heavy metals (Cu, Zn, Ni, Cd, Pb, Hg, Cr, Mo, Se, As) and fluorine.
 Which means they may contain the above.

 TUV Austria has developed a biodegradable certificate called “OK compost home” for composting plastic at home.
 To obtain this certificate bio degradable plastic must decay in heat conditions of maximum of 30 degrees.